kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 # **Skeleton**

-I used Balsamiq to create my wireframes - Second time I have used Balsamiq and I found it to be a very good tool, will continue to use this, I keep discovering more things to use with it.
+I used Balsamiq to create my wireframes - Second time I have used Balsamiq for my MS projects and I found it to be a very good tool, will continue to use this, I keep discovering more things to use with it.

 ![Wireframes](https://kevin1610433.github.io/MS2-TeenageMutantNinjaTurtlesGame/assets/images/wireframe/wireframe1.jpg)
 ![Wireframes](https://kevin1610433.github.io/MS2-TeenageMutantNinjaTurtlesGame/assets/images/wireframe/wireframe2.jpg)